* OPEC, other producers to meet May 25 to decide output policy

 * High stocks, rising U.S. output have undermined production cuts

 * How much will price curve in "backwardation" help?
-(Adds comment, updates prices)
+(Updates prices)

-SINGAPORE, May 24 (Reuters) - Oil prices were stable on Wednesday, supported by confidence that an OPEC-led output cut aimed at tightening supply would be extended to all of 2017 and the first quarter of next year.
+SINGAPORE, May 24 (Reuters) - Oil prices rose on Wednesday, supported by confidence that an OPEC-led output cut aimed at tightening supply would be extended to all of 2017 and the first quarter of next year.

 Both benchmarks have gained more than 10 percent from their May lows below $50 a barrel, rebounding on a consensus that the Organization of the Petroleum Exporting Countries (OPEC) and other producers, including Russia, would extend their pledge to cut supplies by 1.8 million barrels per day (bpd) to March 2018, instead of just covering the first half of 2017.